10 Essential Facts About Siberian Huskies

 While asleep, Huskies can wrap their tail around their face to keep them warm.
 Everything about them is perfect for winter weather.

-5. Siberian Huskies are Ideal Dogs for Rescue Missions
+5. Siberian Huskies Are Ideal Dogs for Rescue Missions

 Siberian huskies pulling sled

-The Siberian Husky is well-known for pulling sleds through deep snow which makes them ideal to retrieve cargo and rescue casualties of downed planes.
+The Siberian Husky is well-known for pulling sleds through deep snow, which makes them ideal to retrieve cargo and rescue casualties of downed planes.

 History reveals that the Siberian Husky has been used by search planes for rescue purposes.
-When unwanted situations like plane crashes occur, officials set out with the dogs to find aircraft remains to save crews and passengers.
+When unexpected situations like plane crashes occur, officials set out with the dogs to find aircraft remains to save crews and passengers.
 Being sled dogs makes them possible to retrieve cargo and rescue casualties of downed planes.

 Their curiosity and willingness come in handy for missions like this.
 Irrespective of the distance, Siberian Huskies are willing to comply with their master’s instructions.